ryejs/ryejs.com/docs/manipulation.md

     .val(value) <span>⇒ self</span>
 </div>

-When no value is given, return the value of the first element.
-For `<select multiple>`, an array of values is returend.
+Gets or sets the `value` property for all elements.
+If no argument given, returns value for the first element only.
+For a `<select multiple>` an array of values is returned.

-When a `value` is given, set all elements to this value.

 attr